The Surprising Truth about Alcoholism Cure

 There are cures for alcoholism out there and they do work, at least for some people, but, and this is a big but, they do not work for everybody.
 Some of them are scams, designed purely to take your hard-earned cash.

 It is essential that you approach any so-called alcoholism cure with a healthy dose of skepticism.
-Get recommendations, read testimonials carefully and go to alcoholism forums to ask others if they have had experience with a particular method.
+Get recommendations, read testimonials carefully, and go to alcoholism forums to ask others if they have had experience with a particular method.
 You can never be too careful.

 Alcoholics anonymous has a poor success rate, at least according to statistics.
 5% of people who attend AA meetings remain abstinent after three years.
-There are many alternatives to AA which claim to have much higher success rates.
+There are many alternatives to AA that claim to have much higher success rates.

 Listed below you will find a list of genuine alcoholism cures that have been shown to work for a lot of people.
 Click on the headline to go to that method’s particular page.